-Using Manipulatives
+Using Cards

-Parts A, C, D, and F require the use of manipulatives.
+Parts A, C, D, and F of Kindergarten ACCESS for ELLs require the use of manipulatives.
 These are cards that students manipulate as instructed.
-Whenever a set of cards is required for the item, Test Administrators should take them from the section of the card pouch booklet labeled with the corresponding part/level.
+Whenever a set of cards is required for the item, test administrators should take them from the section of the card pouch booklet labeled with the corresponding part/level.

 - For some test questions, cards must be replaced in the pool of cards after a student has selected them, either because the student selected incorrectly or to add to the response options.
 When that is the case, you say, "Let's put this (back) here."
 Place the picture card back with the remaining possible choices. - If students hold cards upside down while using them during testing, it is not necessary to correct them. - The student may also be asked to point to a card.
-Sometimes, a student may choose to pick up the card and hand it to the Test Administrator.
+Sometimes, a student may choose to pick up the card and hand it to the test administrator.
 This should only be scored as incorrect if the student has identified the incorrect card.